-To minimize complications, you'll be instructed to return to light activities such as walking as soon as you feel ready.
+Experiences vary after body lift surgery.
+To minimize complications, you’ll be instructed to return to light activities such as walking as soon as you feel ready.
 You should avoid activities that involve heavy lifting or vigorous exercise for at least 1 week.
-You should be ready to return to work and other everyday activities within a few days.
-Your incision can take up to 2 weeks to heal.
-Additional healing will continue for many weeks, with numbness and a feeling of skin firmness resolving over time.
+Patients are usually ready to return to work and other everyday activities within a few days.
+While experiences vary, incisions can take up to 2 weeks to heal.
+Additional healing continues for many weeks, with numbness and a feeling of skin firmness typically resolving over time.

 What are the long-term effects of a body lift?

 You must practice diligent sun protection until the healing process is fully completed.
-It may take a year or more after your body lift for incision lines to refine and fade.
-You need to follow your plastic surgeon's instructions and attend follow-up appointments as scheduled.
+It may take a year or more after your body lift for incision lines to refine and fade; although healing varies between patients.
+You need to follow your plastic surgeon’s instructions and attend follow-up appointments as scheduled.

 What will my results look like?

-It's inevitable that a body lift will leave scars behind.
+It’s inevitable that a body lift will leave scars behind.
 Most patients feel that light scarring is a fair trade-off for a smooth, toned body.
-Your body lift results will be long-lasting, provided that you maintain a stable weight and good level of fitness.
-As your body ages, it's natural to lose some firmness.
-However, most of your improvement should be relatively permanent.
+Your body lift results will be long lasting, provided that you maintain a stable weight and good level of fitness.
+As your body ages, it’s natural to lose some firmness.